‘Catastrophic transmission damage’: All of New Orleans without power after Ida

-NEW ORLEANS (WGNO) — Entergy says all of Orleans Parish is currently without power due to “catastrophic transmission damage.”
+NEW ORLEANS (WGNO) — All of Orleans Parish was without power Sunday night due to “catastrophic transmission damage,” power company Entergy said.

+The city’s Office of Homeland Security & Emergency Preparedness said on Twitter that Entergy confirmed that New Orleans has no power, and that the only power in the city was coming from generators.

-As Ida barreled through the Crescent City Sunday evening, more than 750,000 customers in Louisiana were without power.
+As Ida barreled through the city Sunday evening, more than 750,000 customers in Louisiana were without power.
 PowerOutage.us reported 176,000 customers in the dark in Orleans Parish.

-At 8 p.m. central time, Jefferson Parish had more than 195,000 customers without electricity, according to PowerOutage.us.
-In Plaquemines, St. Charles, St. John the Baptist, St. Bernard, and Terrebonne Parishes, nearly every customer in the parish was without power.
+At 8 p.m., Jefferson Parish had more than 195,000 customers without electricity, according to PowerOutage.us.
+In nearby Plaquemines, St. Charles, St. John the Baptist, St. Bernard, and Terrebonne Parishes, nearly every customer in the parish was without power.

 Ida intensified so swiftly overnight that New Orleans officials said there was no time to organize a mandatory evacuation of its 390,000 residents.
 Mayor LaToya Cantrell urged residents Sunday to stay indoors.
 Those who stayed were warned to prepare for long power outages amid sweltering heat.